raspberrypilearning/club-mentoring/en/step_4.md

 ---
 title: Reflecting on learnings
 ---
-Encouraging learners to revisit the important learnings from the project solidifies new knowledge and provides opportunities for mastery.
+Encouraging learners to revisit the important learnings from the project.
+This solidifies new knowledge and provides opportunities for mastery.
 We provide opportunities for this in our [new project paths](https://projects.raspberrypi.org/en/paths).

 --- task ---